 That balance of opinion has been tested locally in our struggle to oppose privatisation through the Council's ABM process, through which we have found that we can in fact mobilise people in Scotland around this issue.
-In this the Labour Group on the Council has been a reliable ally; Labour councillors, MSPs and MPS have regularly attended our rallies and meetings. and given political advice - and, crucially, voted the us.
-Economically we are in a big
+In this the Labour Group on the Council has been a reliable ally; Labour councillors, MSPs and MPS have regularly attended our rallies and meetings. and given political advice - and, crucially, voted the right way.